Larissa Harriss Juip

 Talva Jacobson

-Talva Jacobson is a Ph.D. candidate and industrial archaeologist who is undertaking an innovative and important study of risk and heritage managment in Medicine Hat, Alberta.
-Her study of the Historic Clay District and the study of Medalta’s Kiln Room – was instrumental in uncovering three round kilns, as well as a wealth of other archaeological information, was discovered under the concrete floor which was constructed sometime in the 1960’s.
+Talva Jacobson is an industrial archaeologist undertaking an innovative and important study of risk and heritage management in Medicine Hat, Alberta.
+Her study of the Historic Clay District and Medalta’s Kiln Room – was instrumental in uncovering three round kilns, as well as a wealth of other archaeological information, which was discovered under the concrete floor, which was constructed sometime in the 1960s.